Women in film

 The presence of female protagonists on the big screen is on the rise

 Films with traditional female leads have given way to films about women warriors, superheroines who stop wars, rebel leaders and scientists who change the course of history.
 Read on to discover more!

 Although the public is still more than twice as likely to see male as opposed to female characters on the big screen, especially in action films, the role of women in film is on the increase.
-According to a study [PDF] from the Center for the Study of Women in Television and Film at San Diego State University, one of the main reference points for the industry and the specialist press, 29% of the protagonists in the 100 highest-grossing films of 2016 in the US were women, 7% more than the previous year.
+According to a study [PDF] External link, opens in new window. from the Center for the Study of Women in Television and Film at San Diego State University, one of the main reference points for the industry and the specialist press, 29% of the protagonists in the 100 highest-grossing films of 2016 in the US were women, 7% more than the previous year.
 This figure represents the highest percentage since the report started out in 2002.

-According to a report [PDF] from the University of Southern California in July 2017, amongst the 100 highest-grossing films of 2016, there were 34 films with a female character as the protagonist.
+According to a report [PDF] External link, opens in new window. from the University of Southern California in July 2017, amongst the 100 highest-grossing films of 2016, there were 34 films with a female character as the protagonist.
 This is the case of films such as Hidden Figures, which tells the story of three brilliant NASA scientists or Arrival, starring an expert linguist who manages to communicate with aliens.

 Female characters in Star Wars

 The Star Wars franchise, one of the most popular film sagas of all time, has placed women at the centre of the action in its latest instalments, Star Wars: The Last Jedi, Star Wars: The Force Awakens and the aforementioned Rogue One: A Star Wars Story.